The fact that screen sizes have gotten smaller plays a key role in today’s visual content revolution.

 Here’s another startling fact: 50% of small businesses need help with marketing on social media.
 They don’t realize the difference a user experiences while accessing social media from a desktop computer and doing the same from a mobile device.

-Posting directly from a mobile device — which apps like Canva’s recently launched iPhone app enable you to do — makes it easier to simulate how the material would look like upon social media publication.
+Posting directly from a mobile device—which the Canva mobile app enables you to do—makes it easier to simulate how the material would look like upon social media publication.

 To help guide you on your mobile strategizing, we have scoured through the deepest ends of the internet to put together key tactics which will help you create engaging content for your brand on mobile.
 Ready?